-In this setting, the fractional Gaussian field of exponent H = 1/3 can be seen as the simplest model of a turbulent velocity field, with statistics given by Eq (1.1).
-These mathematical objects, introduced by Kolmogorov (in the framework we henceforth refer to as K41) and named by Mandelbrot and Van Ness [10-12], are uniquely characterized by the Hölder exponent H, which describes their local regularity, coinciding with the behavior of Brownian motion for H = 1/2, while being rougher than that for H < 1/2 and smoother for H > 1/2.
-Nevertheless, being Gaussian and of mean zero, all of the odd order increment moments of fractional Gaussian fields vanish, in contrast with the phenomenology of turbulence, where strong skewness has been observed in the statistical distribution of velocity increments, and where an important exact result on the third order structure function has been obtained, given by $\mathbb{E}(\delta{\ell}u_i)^3 = -\frac{4}{5}\varepsilon\ell$ , with $\varepsilon$ being the mean energy dissipation rate [1, 13].
-This discrepancy has lead to several proposals for synthetic random fields with a local regularity prescribed either by Eq (1.1) or by its intermittent extensions [14-17].
+In this setting, the fractional Gaussian field of exponent H = 1/3 can be seen as the simplest model of a turbulent velocity field, with statistics given by Eq.
+(1.1).
+These mathematical objects, introduced by Kolmogorov (in the framework we henceforth refer to as K41) and named by Mandelbrot and Van Ness [10, 11, 12], are uniquely characterized by the Hölder exponent H, which describes their local regularity, coinciding with the behavior of Brownian motion for H = 1/2, while being rougher than that for H < 1/2 and smoother for H > 1/2.
+Nevertheless, being Gaussian and of mean zero, all of the odd order increment moments of fractional Gaussian fields vanish, in contrast with the phenomenology of turbulence, where strong skewness has been observed in the statistical distribution of velocity increments, and where an important exact result on the third order structure function has been obtained, given by $\mathbb{E}(\delta{\ell} u_i)^3 = -\frac{4}{5} \varepsilon \ell$, with ε being the mean energy dissipation rate [1, 13].
+This discrepancy has lead to several proposals for synthetic random fields with a local regularity prescribed either by Eq.
+(1.1) or by its intermittent extensions [14, 15, 16, 17].

 Nevertheless, these models are static, and do not address the fundamental dynamics of the formation of small scales from the random advection of large scale flows, established by the external forcing.
-Some success in the heuristics of turbulent statistics from a dynamical description has been obtained in the framework of shell models [18-20], which are systems of nonlinear differential equations for the variables $u_k$ , called shells, inspired by the Navier-Stokes equations in Fourier space.
+Some success in the heuristics of turbulent statistics from a dynamical description has been obtained in the framework of shell models [18, 19, 20], which are systems of nonlinear differential equations for the variables u_k , called shells, inspired by the Navier-Stokes equations in Fourier space.
 Each shell has a characteristic wavelength k and interacts only with its closest neighbors in a discretized, often logarithmic, k-space, as a way to model the local transport of energy in Fourier space observed in turbulence.
-With constraints such as energy and helicity conservation, and a with large scale forcing (i.e., a forcing concentrated around shells of wavelength $k_0$ , where $k_0$ is small), a scaling behavior very similar to that of Navier-Stokes is observed, albeit only in a numerical context.
+With constraints such as energy and helicity conservation, and a with large scale forcing (i.e. a forcing concentrated around shells of wavelength k_0 , where k_0 is small), a scaling behavior very similar to that of Navier-Stokes is observed, albeit only in a numerical context.

 The present work addresses the modeling of self-similar random velocity fields in a dynamical framework, building upon the results of [21], in which a nonlinear partial differential equation (PDE) for a complex one-dimensional velocity field was introduced.
-The stationary solution of this PDE, when subject to a random force on the large scales, is multifractal and fractional, as controlled respectively by the intermittency parameter $\gamma$ and by the Hölder parameter H. Multifractal behavior is included as a nonlinear interaction governed by $\gamma$ , which is a small number.
-If this parameter is taken to be zero, a linear PDE is obtained and its stationary state is a fractional Gaussian field of parameter H. In this linear PDE, small scales are built dynamically by an homogeneous operator of degree 0 [22-24], which has been identified in the phenomenon of concentration of internal waves around geometrical attractors in stably stratified flows [25-28], and whose discretized version has been used to describe a linear cascade of energy in the context of shell models [29].
+The stationary solution of this PDE, when subject to a random force on the large scales, is multifractal and fractional, as controlled respectively by the intermittency parameter γ and by the Hölder parameter H, and as a step to its construction, a linear PDE whose stationary state is a fractional Gaussian field of parameter H is presented as well.
+Small scales are built dynamically by an homogeneous operator of degree 0 [22, 23, 24], which has been identified in the phenomenon of concentration of internal waves around geometrical attractors in stably stratified flows [25, 26, 27, 28], and whose discretized version has been used to describe a linear cascade of energy in the context of shell models [29].